rethab/actions-lint/README.md

       - run: ./check.sh ${{ inputs.mdoe }}
 ```

-This workflow defines one input `mode` and uses one it to run `check.sh`.
+This workflow defines one input `mode` and uses it later on to run a script.sh.
-But there's one problem: The author of this workflow typed `mdoe` instead of `mode`.
+But there's one problem: The author of this workflow typed `mdoe`instead of`mode`.

 Normally, this would only be detected when the workflow is triggered, but when using this action, you'll get two errors:

-- The input `mode` is not used
+- The defined input `mode` is not used
-- The input `mdoe` is not defined
+- The used input `mdoe` is not defined

 This makes it easy to identify and fix such problems.